Alexandra Feodorovna (Alix of Hesse): Personality and appearance

+Alexandra had dark hair, which was highly esteemed as beautiful by several contemporary authors, but the exact color of her hair is uncertain.
+She was variously described as having "reddish-brown", "brown-gold" or "dark auburn" hair, by various authors.
+She had a sallow (yellowish) skin tone in her youth, and a tall nose.

+An imperial courtier spoke favorably about her "dark blue eyes" and "wonderful hair", while noting that there was something "cold, even repellent" about her appearance.

+In 1905, her daughters' tutor Pierre Gilliard wrote that "the Tsarina was still a beautiful woman at that time.
+She was tall and slender and carried herself superbly.
+But all this ceased the moment one looked into her eyes—those speaking, grey-blue eyes which mirrored the emotions of a sensitive soul."

 Alexandra was shy.
 When her grandmother Queen Victoria insisted that she play the piano for others, she felt that her "clammy hands... [were] literally glued to the keys" and later described the experience as "one of the worst ordeals" of her life.
 When she was empress, a page in the imperial household described her as "so obviously nervous of conversation" and claimed that "at moments when she needed to show some social graces or a charming smile, her face would become suffused with little red spots and she would look intensely serious."
 Grand Duke Konstantin Konstantinovich of Russia noted that she "is terribly shy...
 It's noticeable that she does not have her mother-in-law's charm, and still does not, therefore, inspire general adulation."
 Nadine Wonar-Larsky, her lady-in-waiting, noted that she was "extremely shy even at such an informal affair as receiving" Wonlar-Larsky and her mother to tea.
 An imperial courtier noted that "when she was conversing or grew tired, her face became covered in red blotches [and] her hands were red and fleshy."
 She herself admitted that during social functions, she "long[ed] to disappear into the ground."
 She told her friend Marie Bariatinsky that "I am not made to shine before an assembly—I have not got the easy nor the witty talk one needs for that."
 This was often mistaken as haughtiness.
 Her brother Ernest Louis reflected that "she would unsmilingly tilt her head to one side if something displeased her, with the result that people often thought that she was unhappy, or bored, or simply capricious."
 Her daughters' tutor Pierre Gilliard reflected that "the reserve which so many people had taken as an affront and had made her so many enemies was rather the effect of a natural timidity, as it were—a mask covering her sensitiveness."